 The seeds themselves appear to be perfectly edible.

 They are a good source of antioxidants, insoluble fiber, and punicic acid.
-Animal studies suggest that this unique acid provides anti-inflammatory effects.
+Animal studies suggest that this unique acid provides anti-inflammatory effects for the body and brain.

 While no evidence indicates that pomegranate seeds are unhealthy, a very high intake may increase the risk of intestinal blockage in people with severe, chronic constipation.